impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- ## Authors' Summary of Rebuttal
 	  We thank all reviewers for their thorough and constructive feedback.
 We are encouraged that **all reviewers recognized the core strengths of OptiFluence**: the principled bilevel optimization framework, the strong empirical results (up to 99.8% TPR@0.1FPR and 415× improvement over baselines), the novel combination of influence-based initialization with unrolled optimization, and particularly the **transferability of optimized canaries across architectures**—which multiple reviewers highlighted as a significant practical contribution enabling efficient third-party auditing.
 	-
-	- In the what follows, we do our best to summarize the discussion while acknowledging the unfortunate fact that the rebuttal process was cut short.
+	- In what follows, we do our best to summarize the discussion while acknowledging the unfortunate fact that the rebuttal process was cut short.
 	-
 	- ### Substantial Additions During Rebuttal
 	  We have significantly strengthened the manuscript through the following additions: